-We are moving closer to the official start of the fall season and our early morning temperatures are getting cooler.
+YOUNGSTOWN, Ohio (WKBN) – We are past the official start of the fall season, and our early morning temperatures are getting cooler.
 A little taste of fall is already here.
-It won’t be too much longer until the snowflakes start popping back into the forecast as we push into the fall season.
+It won’t be too much longer until the snowflakes start popping back into the forecast as we push through the fall season.

 This article is not an expected forecast, but it is a guide to show you when it typically starts to snow around Northeast Ohio and Western Pennsylvania.
 Right now, there is no snow in the near future.